-CPT 143-IP TELEPHONY 3-0-3
+CPT 143-IP TELEPHONY

-This course focuses on the design, installation, configuration and management of IP Telephony systems in the corporate data network environment.
-Students will learn the underlying theories and procools of IP Telephony in addition to learning how to set-up, configure and administer an IP Telephony system.
+This course focuses on the design, installation, configuration and management of IP Telephony system in the corporate data network environment.
+Students will learn the underlying theories and protocols of IP Telephony in addition to learning how to set-up, configure and administer an IP Telephony system.